AndiBrunner/dotnetcore-blog/blog.md

-# First steps with .NET Core in a Cloud Foundry platform
+# First steps with .NET Core on a Cloud Foundry platform

 <br>
 <br>